-Many conditions may keep campers from attending the entire The Camp Show program.
+Many conditions may keep campers from attending the entire virtual camp program..

 Upon morning roundup, camper attendance will be compiled and checked against the camper enrollment list.
 The Camp Leadership will contact the guardians of all campers who no-show, to verify that their absence from camp.